 According to an article in the Washington Post, Hodgins and his wife began construction in the classic New England small town in 1939, anticipating a budget of $11,000.
 It ultimately cost $56,000 to finish and nearly drove him into bankruptcy.

 Mr. Blandings Builds His Dream House, Hodgins said, “wrote itself.”
-It was published in 1946 and was immediately a bestseller.
+It was published in 1946 and was an instant bestseller.
 He made $200,000 on the movie rights alone, and the film was a hit.
 Hodgins wrote a sequel called Blandings Way, published in 1950.